neuraloperator/neuraloperator/doc/source/theory_guide/fno.rst

 and apply the activation function :math:`\sigma`.
 Simple as it is.

-In practice, it’s usually sufficient to only take the lower-frequency modes and truncate out these higher-frequency modes.
+In practice, it is usually sufficient to only take the lower-frequency modes and truncate out these higher-frequency modes.
 Therefore, we apply the linear transformation on the lower-frequency modes and set the higher modes to zeros.

-Notice the activation functions shall be applied on the spatial domain.
+Notice that the activation functions shall be applied on the spatial domain.
 They help to recover the higher-frequency modes and non-periodic boundary which are left out in the Fourier layers.
-Therefore, it’s necessary to the Fourier transform and its inverse at each layer.
+Therefore, it is necessary to add them after the inverse Fourier transform at each layer.

 .. _fourier_layer_impl :
 .. raw:: html